E$^2$CM: Early Exit via Class Means for Efficient Supervised and Unsupervised Learning: Introduction

-To the best of our knowledge, our method is the first early exit mechanism that does not require a gradient-based training and does not modify the original network by any means.
-Furthermore, our method does not have a hyper-parameter for the early exit locations unlike existing schemes.
-These features make our method simpler to use and easier to deploy on low-power devices.
-While using class means as the only early exit mechanism requires just a single feed forward pass, existing early exit methods reaches the same performance after training for multiple epochs, which suggests our method is more agile and powerful yet simpler.
-Moreover, combining class means with the existing mechanisms that require gradient-based training achieves a better trade-off in terms of computation cost and network accuracy.
+To the best of our knowledge, \eename{} is the first early exit mechanism that does not require gradient-based training and does not modify the original network by any means.
+Moreover, \eename{} does not have a hyper-parameter for early exit locations unlike existing schemes.
+These features make \eename{} simpler to use and easier to deploy on low-power devices.
+While using class means as the only early exit mechanism requires just a single feed forward pass, existing early exit methods reaches the same performance after training for multiple epochs (i.e. multiple forward and backward passes), which suggests our method is more agile and powerful yet simpler.
+Moreover, combining \eename{} with the existing mechanisms that require gradient-based training achieves a better trade-off in terms of computation cost and network accuracy.
+In addition to its benefits in the supervised learning setting, \eename{} is also the first technique that shows the feasibility of early exits in the unsupervised learning setting.